souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-maven-plugin.md

     </properties>

     You just "hardcoded" plugins versions and the entry point class to your application.

-5. Now compile and run the application on the JVM (GraalVM SDK).
-From the root application directory, execute:

-    ```shell
-    mvn clean package
-    ```
-    When the build succeeds, run the application on the JVM.
-Since you have installed GraalVM, it will run on GraalVM JDK.

-    ```shell
-    mvn exec:java -Dexec.mainClass=Fortune
-    ```
-    The application should return a random saying.
-    Now go ahead and build a native version of this application with GraalVM Native Image and Maven.

-## Build a Java Application into a Native Executable with Maven
+    The next steps will be focused what you should do to enable Maven plugin for GraalVM Native Image.

-1. Register the Maven plugin for GraalVM Native Image, `native-maven-plugin`, in the profile called `native` by adding the following to _pom.xml_:
+6. Register the Maven plugin for GraalVM Native Image, `native-maven-plugin`, in the profile called `native` by adding the following to _pom.xml_:
     ```xml
     <profiles>
         <profile>